mattermost/mattermost-test-management/data/test-cases/self-hosted/user-limits/BannerMoreThan10k.md

 2. Add a new user to the instance to make total active user to 10000.
 3. Refresh the app and verify a Red global banner should be displayed with a message saying `Your user count exceeds the maximum users allowed.
 Upgrade to Mattermost Professional or Mattermost Enterprise to continue using Mattermost.`.
 There should also be a `Contact sales` button.
 4. Navigate to System Console > Edition and License page.
-5. Verify a section with header `Upgrade to Mattermost Professional or Mattermost Enterprise` is shown in red background.
-6. Add Professional/Enterprise license to the instance.
+5. Add Professional/Enterprise license to the instance.
-7. Verify the global banner is not showing up.
+6. Verify the global banner is not showing up.

 Scenario: When user is running team edition